The Walking Dead: A New Frontier: Plot

-The group discover crates from Prescott and other communities, revealing Richmond's hand in attacking other communities.
-Max, Badger, and Lonnie arrive at the warehouse.
-They kill Badger and interrogate Max, who admits that Joan was behind the Prescott massacre and Mariana's death.
+At the warehouse, the group discover crates from Prescott and other communities, revealing Richmond's hand in attacking said communities.
+When Max, Badger, and Lonnie arrive there, the group kills Badger and interrogates Max, who admits that Joan was behind the Prescott massacre and Mariana's death.
 Jesus takes his leave to warn his group while the others return to Richmond to confront Joan.
-If he was spared, Max exposes Joan's corruption to Clint.
 However, Joan turns on David by labeling him as a conspirator, ordering his execution in the town square, and imprisons Javi.
 Javi escapes confinement and organizes his group, aiming to rescue David.
-After an injury received from attempting to raid from the town gun locker, Javi meets Clementine at the hospital, where Lingard, no longer able to cope with the New Frontier's actions, demands being killed by injection in exchange for information on AJ's whereabouts.
-Javi can either refuse or accept Lingard's request.
+Javi meets Clementine at the hospital, where Lingard, no longer able to cope with the New Frontier's actions, demands being killed by injection in exchange for information on AJ's whereabouts.

-Javi's bid to expose Joan at the hanging fails via a betrayal from Eleanor and is forced to choose between saving a captured Tripp or Ava.
-Joan murders whoever Javi chose to be spared, and Clint offers Javi a deal to peacefully leave Richmond with his group, which he can accept but David will kill Clint or refuse by killing Joan.
-Regardless, David is rescued as a firefight breaks out.
+Javi's bid to expose Joan fails via a betrayal from Eleanor and is forced to choose between saving a captured Tripp or Ava.
+Joan then murders the person Javi chose to be spared.
+David is soon rescued as a firefight breaks out.
 Kate races into the square but crashes into a fence, which opens a breach and allows walkers to pour through.
 The group barricades themselves in an apartment building and plans on how to save Richmond.
 However, David views Richmond as a lost cause and suggests leaving the city.
 Jealous of Javi and Kate's growing closeness, David fights his brother until walkers begin to close in on them.
-As David leaves in a truck with Gabe, Kate decides to man a bulldozer to save Richmond; Javi must decide whether to pursue David or help Kate.
-Depending on the choices she made in her flashbacks, Clementine will either follow Javi's lead, split up from him, go after Gabe and David, or stay with Kate.
-Their choices result in Javi losing David, Gabe, and/or Kate.
+As David leaves in a truck with Gabe, Kate decides to man a bulldozer to save Richmond.
 Jesus returns with reinforcements and helps the survivors round up the walkers and lead them out of Richmond, saving the town.

 Days later, Javi memorializes the ones lost and meets Jesus, who suggests that he becomes Richmond's new leader.
-If he is still alive, Lingard tells Clementine where AJ is, and she decides to leave Richmond to find him.
-After Javi gives Clementine a new haircut, they bid goodbye and she departs.
+After Javi gives Clementine a new haircut, they bid goodbye and she departs to find AJ.